-Wire Kris-Tech Wire PE-45 #12, or approved equal solid blue wire.
-Splices/Connections Kris-Tech Splice Kit 3M-DBR-Part Number - 054007-09964.
+Wire Kris-Tech Wire PE-45 #12, or Copperhead Locate Wire, or approved equal copper wire with blue HDPE insulation.
+Splices/Connections Kris-Tech Splice Kit 3M-DBR-Part Number - 054007-09964, Copperhead SnakeBite Connector, or approved equal.

 Locator wire shall be in at least 1,500-foot rolls and installed in such a manner to keep splices to a minimum.
 Rolls of 500 feet are only acceptable on jobs of less than 500 feet in length.
 Splices shall ONLY be made in valve boxes or locator wire splicing boxes.